robwco/workshop-marketing/rfps.md

 <div class="header" markdown="1">

-### How to save hours on RFPs: re-use these elements
+### How to save hours on RFPs: prep these elements

-Below is the most most common specifications you'll be asked to provide (based on analysis of [over 500 RFPs](http://app.letsworkshop.com/leads)).
+Below is a list of the most most common specs you'll be asked to provide, based on analysis of [over 500 RFPs](http://app.letsworkshop.com/leads).
 Have these ready to go and you'll save you a ton of time.

 </div>

 <div class="element">
 <h3>:email: Cover letter</h3>
-Introduce yourself and your services in a friendly and concise way.
-Add something unique here.
+Introduce yourself in a friendly and concise way.
+Add something unique to the project you're applying to.
 </div>

 <div class="element">